Netflix knows you share your password. It’s testing a way to stop you

 The current test appears to ask users to verify that they are the account holder (or a member using the same password) by asking them to enter a verification code that can be texted or emailed to them.
 But there also seems to be a way to “verify later,” or ignore the prompt.

-For now, at least, the test seems to be limited and no one is in immenint danger of losing their entertainment access.
+For now, at least, the test seems to be limited and no one is in imminent danger of losing their entertainment access.